English Honors Program (EHP)

 Students meet with the EHP faculty several times during the year, particularly during registration, when each EHP student meets individually with the EHP faculty to go over his or her schedule—see below.
 In addition to meetings, students also receive regular email notifications about upcoming meetings and presentations concerning peer-tutoring, writing contests, student publications, internships on and off campus, graduate school, fellowships, etc.

-The EHP faculty are responsible for providing English Honors Major advisement for all EHP students, and do all ENG/ENW literature and writing permissions (and direct students to Professor McElligott for HUM humanities permissions).
+The EHP faculty are responsible for providing English Honors Major advisement for all EHP students, and do all ENG/ENW literature and writing permissions.
 Incoming students fill out an EHP Entry Form, describing their academic history and plans at Lehman College, which the EHP faculty keep on file.
 In addition, all students maintain an English Honors Worksheet for their particular specialization, which helps them and the EHP faculty chart the courses they need as they make their way through the English Honors major.
 Students must meet individually with the EHP faculty during registration, but are free to consult with them at any time.
 Students need permission from both the EHP director and the English Chair to register for ENG/ENW 481/482 or any other honors-level course.